Ecobee's home of the future: A hive mind of smart devices

 Jumbles of wires snake around the floor.
 A simple, comfy gray couch is in the corner by a 39-inch flat-screen TV.
 Dark gray sound-absorbing panels line the middle of the windowless walls.
 There's also a wooden easel on wheels holding an Ecobee4 smart thermostat and two Ecobee Switch+ smart light switches.

 Ecobee, a smart-thermostat maker, has big dreams beyond controlling the temperature in your house.
-And Sriram, a lanky and enthusiastic 34-year-old product management director who joined the company in 2013, is part of the team that's working to make those dreams happen and beat their biggest rival, Nest -- the device maker helping drive Google's smart-home ambitions.
+Sriram is part of the team working to achieve those dreams and beat their biggest rival, Nest -- the device maker helping drive Google's smart-home ambitions.

 Sriram stress-tested the thermostat's built-in speaker last year by playing a snippet of Adele's Hello over and over again for a full day.
 "Our previous audio lab wasn't soundproof, so engineers and others sitting outside would just go insane," he says with a big laugh.